marcopaglio/BookingApp/README.md

 ```
 git clone https://github.com/marcopaglio/BookingApp.git
 ```
-A copy of the BookingApp project will be downloaded.
+A copy of the BookingApp project will be downloaded in the chosen folder.

 #### What if you now want to use Eclipse?

-If you have already cloned the BookingApp project via Git command line and now want to use Eclipse, change the second step of the [Import from Eclipse](#import-from-eclipse) guide with the following one so as to avoid cloning again:
+If you have already cloned the BookingApp project via Git command line and now want to use Eclipse, follow the [Eclipse Smart Imports](#eclipse-smart-imports) guide and change the second step with the following one so as to avoid cloning again:

-2. From the top left bar: **File** > **Open Projects from File System...** > use **Directory..** to choose for the project root directory > **Open** > make sure of selecting the `Search for nested projects` option > from the Folder list, import all subfolders but not the root folder `BookingApp` > **Finish**.
+2. From the top left bar: **File** > **Open Projects from File System...** > use **Directory..** to choose for the *project root directory* > **Open** > make sure of selecting the `Search for nested projects` option > from the Folder list, import all subfolders but not the root folder `BookingApp` > **Finish**.

 ### Eclipse Smart Imports